Experts in sustainable packaging

 The prism of global sustainability

-At Pont, we are closely following the new solutions and have decided to propose only those offering a more sustainable approach like the recycled PET, recycled HDPE or bio-based materials.
+At Pont, we are closely following the new solutions and we do our best to get customers to consider opting for more sustainable options as much as possible like the recycled PET, recycled PE or biobased materials.
 The packaging material must become an asset and not a waste, and that’s why, at Pont, we strongly believe in the recyclability of packaging materials.
 From our point of view, biodegradable materials are not the most sustainable solution as, at the end of the product life, the entire resource is lost and thus do not enter the circular economy concept.
+We prefer recyclable materials.

 And last but not least, it goes without saying that every organisation must consider their environmental impact from a wider perspective than just the eco-friendly packaging aspect.
 Indeed, all departments & activities of a company must be analysed through the prism of global sustainability: reuse of cardboard boxes for shipping, bio or recycled plastic film wrap, overall energy policy, optimising transport, business travel, printed material, mailing & invoicing, etc.